-According to going concern principle of accounting, The business has a long life means for the number of financial years.
+According to the going concern principle of accounting, The business has a long life means for the number of financial years.
 Every accountant finalizes the accounts of the business at the end of each financial year.
-These final accounts statements carry all final/closing balance of all accounts of Assets, Liabilities and Capital.
-In next financial year, an accountant has to transfer this closing balance by posting a journal entry this journal entry known as an Opening Journal Entry.
+These final accounts statements carry all final/closing balances of all accounts of Assets, Liabilities, and Capital.
+In the next financial year, an accountant has to transfer this closing balance by posting a journal entry this journal entry known as an Opening Journal Entry.
 It is shown as below:

 Debit, All last financial year closing balance of Assets. because these accounts had the Debit balance.

 Credit, All last financial year closing balance of Liabilities and Capital because these accounts had the credit balance.

 Balance sheet year ending 31/03/2017 shown the following balances post it to next financial year: